 In 2022, the Ethics and Compliance Committee received an alert on the email address set up for this purpose (request for assistance on what to do in the event of suspicious behavior).
-Even though the Group's rules have provided for ethical warnings for many years, we cannot rule out the possibility of new reports of alleged or proven facts that are contrary to the Code of Conduct.
+Even though the Group's rules have included requirements concerning ethical conduct for many years, we cannot rule out the possibility of new reports of alleged or proven incidents that are contrary to the Group's Code of Conduct.
 It is also likely that certain facts have not been reported to the specific reporting address, when they should have been.